Tropical Islands Resort: Further development

 A 4,000 m2 children's play area opened in 2007.
 In mid-2007, a sauna and spa facility with six separate areas was added, the largest tropical sauna complex in Europe.
 The design of the saunas is inspired by UNESCO World Heritage Sites in South-East Asia, including a cave temple on Elephanta Island in India and the Angkor Wat temple in Cambodia.
 The bathing area includes a 27 m water slide tower with four slides, a children's play area and a crazy golf course.

-According to figures published by the company, Tropical Islands has spent €23 million on further development and expansion work.
-The original total investment sum announced was €75 million, including a €17 million subsidy from the state of Brandenburg for the purpose of preserving the 501 jobs.

 In 2008, a campsite was added close to the Tropical Islands hall.

 Attendance

-At first, visitor numbers remained behind original estimates.
+At first, visitor numbers remained below original estimates.
 For a cost-effective operation, 1.25 million visitors per year are required.
 In 2005, the resort lost between 10 and 20 million euros.
 By October 2006 there were about 600,000 visitors.
 The initial lack of visitors has been attributed to a variety of reasons, including the relatively remote location of Tropical Islands.
 In addition, in Berlin, South Brandenburg, the resort's immediate surrounding area, the average disposable income is below the national average.
 The target demographic of the resort was extended to attract visitors from further away, including Poland.

-By altering the ticket price structure and adding new overnight accommodations, visitor attendance subsequently improved.
+By altering ticket prices and adding new overnight accommodations, visitor attendance subsequently improved.
 According to then-managing director Ole Bested Hensing, 2008 was the first time Tropical Islands Resort made a profit, when it recorded 300,000 overnight stays.

 Early on in the resort's operations, there were issues with growing plants inside the dome, as it let in insufficient light for the plants to carry out photosynthesis effectively.
 In October 2005, the southern aspect of the dome along the "South Sea" bathing area had a special UV-transparent film made of ETFE installed.
 This 20,000 m2 "window" allows unobstructed natural daylight to enter the dome.
 The palms, trees and bushes have grown well since.